-One example of such solutions is OAuth, an industry standard protocol for authorization which we often use to facilitate the approval of applications interacting with one another without giving away the user's password.
+One example of such a solution is OAuth, an industry-standard protocol for authorization which we often use to facilitate the approval of applications interacting with one another without giving away the user's password.

 Outdated code can significantly impair your app’s performance and can make your product difficult to maintain and expand.

 One of the ways to approach this situation and avoid deactivating your app while you’re building a new one from scratch is to refactor your existing code and rebuild your app using a hybrid approach.

 Our Head of Technology recently explained this approach for the Increment Magazine:

 The rewrite should be spread out over a period of time—say a couple of years—to minimize technical debt and financial cost.
 You need to know what to change first: Some features are core and business-critical, while others take more of a supporting role.To handle this arrangement, you’ll need to create interfaces like APIs or bridges to allow your legacy code to communicate with your new technology.
 As you add new features in the form of separate microservices, they’ll eat the business logic of your legacy code piece by pieceTomasz Kania-Orzeł Head of Technology